kitdotnet/Common/FindTextCli/README.md

 # FindTextCli

-This is a console application that searches for regular expression matches within then content of files in a directory.
+This is a console application that searches for regular expression matches within the content of files in a directory.
 I use it all the time to search across multiple code repos for a bird's-eye-view of where a particular class or variable name appears.

-Note that in the examples below, linux-style paths are used.
-In a Windows command prompt, `/c/code/` is the replaced by `c:\code`.
+Note that linux-style paths are used in the examples below.
+At a Windows command prompt, `/c/code/` is the replaced by `c:\code`.

 ## Usage